Witold Gombrowicz

 Featured:

-Witold Marian Gombrowicz (August 4, 1904 in Małoszyce, near Kielce, Congress Poland, Russian EmpireJuly 24, 1969 in Vence, near Nice, France) was a Polish novelist and dramatist.
-His works are characterized by deep psychological analysis, a certain sense of paradox and an absurd, anti-nationalist flavor.
-In 1937 he published his first novel, Ferdydurke, which presented many of his usual themes: the problems of immaturity and youth, the masks taken on by men in front of others, and an ironic, critical examination of class roles in Polish society and culture.
+Witold Marian Gombrowicz (August 4, 1904 – July 24, 1969) was a Polish writer and playwright.
+His works are characterised by deep psychological analysis, a certain sense of paradox and absurd, anti-nationalist flavor.
+As a leftist, bisexual, and anticlerical who defied all party lines, his books were banned in communist Poland.
+In 1937 he published his first novel, Ferdydurke, which presented many of his usual themes: problems of immaturity and youth, creation of identity in interactions with others, and an ironic, critical examination of class roles in Polish society and culture.
 He gained fame only during the last years of his life, but is now considered one of the foremost figures of Polish literature.
+His diaries were published in 1969 and are, according to the Paris Review, "widely considered his masterpiece".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Witold Gombrowicz" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Witold Gombrowicz" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools